Generic axion Maxwell equations: path integral approach: Axion Maxwell equations

 Third, the hierarchy $g_{a\mbox{ {MM}}} \gg g_{a\mbox{ {EM}}} \gg g_{a\mbox{ {EE}}}$ has important implications for the searches for the QCD axion, i.e. the axion which solves the strong CP problem.
 In this case, the axion decay constant $f_a = v_a/2N$, $2N \in \mathbb{Z}$, is fixed in terms of the axion mass $m_a$, which means that the axion couplings \eqref{gEE}-\eqref{gEM} can be plotted as functions of $m_a$, with uncertainties given by the anomaly coefficients $N$, $E$, $M$ and $D$.
 The hierarchy of the couplings implies that at a given mass $m_a$, the effects of the $g_{a\mbox{ {MM}}}$ and $ g_{a\mbox{ {EM}}}$ couplings are much stronger compared to the effects of the conventional $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ coupling.
 This means that our current experiments, if adapted to look for the new couplings, can be much more sensitive to the electromagnetic couplings of the QCD axion than previously thought.
-Moreover, it turns out that the $g_{a\mbox{ {MM}}}$ coupling of the QCD axion can explain the anomalous TeV transparency of the Universe~\cite{DeAngelis:2008sk, Horns:2012fx, Troitsky:2020rpc} -- an issue which was hypothesised to be resolved by an axion-like particle in many investigations, but which could not be explained in the framework of conventional QCD axion models with only the $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ coupling.
-Even more, the required $g_{a\mbox{ {MM}}}$ coupling can also account for another astrophysical axion hint, which was derived from studying the cooling of horizontal branch stars in globular clusters~\cite{Ayala:2014pea}.
+Moreover, it turns out that the $g_{a\mbox{ {MM}}}$ coupling of the QCD axion can explain the anomalous TeV transparency of the Universe~\cite{DeAngelis:2008sk, Horns:2012fx, Troitsky:2020rpc} -- an issue which was hypothesised to be resolved by an axion-like particle with only the $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ coupling in many investigations, but which could not be explained in the framework of conventional QCD axion models with only the $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ coupling, since in the KSVZ and DFSZ models, the value of the coupling $g_{a\gamma \gamma} \lesssim 10^{-16}~\text{GeV}^{-1}$ is too small in the relevant range of masses $m_a \sim 10^{-9} - 10^{-6}~\text{eV}$.
+Even more, the $g_{a\mbox{ {MM}}}$ coupling, required to explain the anomalous TeV transparency, can also account for another astrophysical axion hint, which was derived from studying the cooling of horizontal branch stars in globular clusters~\cite{Ayala:2014pea}.
+Note that this latter hint cannot be explained within the KSVZ and DFSZ models assuming the mass range $m_a \sim 10^{-9} - 10^{-6}~\text{eV}$ -- the axion-photon coupling $g_{a\gamma \gamma} \lesssim 10^{-16}~\text{GeV}^{-1}$ calculated in these models is too small.

 Fourth, the coupling $g_{a\mbox{ {EM}}}$ violates CP.
 Note that the conventional coupling $g_{a\gamma \gamma} = g_{a\mbox{ {EE}}}$ is necessarily CP-conserving, since in general, QED preserves CP.
 In the QFT with dyons, however, there exists a possible source of CP violation associated to the charge spectrum of dyons of the theory.
 This means that the CP violation in the electromagnetic interactions of axions is a clear signature of the existence of heavy dyons.
 Moreover, such CP violation would imply that the spectrum of heavy dyons is CP-violating, i.e. $D\neq 0$ in Eq.~\eqref{gEM}.
 Experimentally, one can probe the $g_{a\mbox{ {EM}}}$ coupling in light-shining-through-wall experiments by varying the polarization of the incoming light~\cite{Sokolov:2022fvs}, as well as in haloscope experiments~\cite{Flambaum:2022zuq, Tobar:2022rko}.